romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-When writing scripts to manage multiple GitHub organizations and handle different access rights, what is a key consideration to ensure maintainability?
+Q: When writing scripts to manage multiple GitHub organizations and handle different access rights, what is a key consideration to ensure maintainability?
 <details><summary>Show the answer</summary><p>

 - **Utilizing the GitHub API with a Personal Access Token (PAT) that has the appropriate scopes across all organizations**